Useful Benchmarks: Skills, Data, and Peer-to-Peer Learning for Farm Success

 Matt LeRoux has provided in-depth follow-up assistance to five farms.
 This work has included discussion of marketing, analysis and proposed changes to pricing, and analysis of sales data.

-One on one follow-up for vegetable producers was extensive and time-consuming.
-We didn't do follow up during the growing season and have just completed it in January 2022.
+One on one follow-up for vegetable producers was extensive and time-consuming; follow up from the first year was completed in January 2022.
 Fifteen vegetable producers completed the data collection, and 12 received follow-up support with this task.

 20